 The National Sailing Hall of Fame was founded in 2004 to honor individuals whose contributions have shaped sailing in the United States.
 Their achievements across sailing, contributor and technical categories have made a significant impact on the sport at the national and/or international level.

-150+ Years of Sailing History
+Over 200 Years of Sailing History

 These are the men and women who have shaped sailing in America.
 We invite you to explore their stories and be inspired to leave your mark, too!